Sma1033/drum_generation_with_ssm/README.md

 ==================

 This is the supplemental material for ISMIR 2019 paper **GENERATING STRUCTURED DRUM PATTERN USING VARIATIONAL**.
 The goal of this project is using machine learning model to generating drum patterns.
-With SSM as song structure representation, we successfully demonstrate that it is possible to generate drum track with long-term consistency.
+With SSM as song structure representation, we successfully demonstrate that it is possible to generate drum track with long-term consistency. `TensorFlow <https://www.tensorflow.org/>`

+Listening examples are available here.

 # drum_generation_with_ssm
 Implementation of [*GENERATING STRUCTURED DRUM PATTERN USING VARIATIONAL AUTOENCODER AND SELF-SIMILARITY MATRIX*]